 Safety first!
 Long hair, or beards, that could be caught in equipment should be pulled back.
 Clothing with loose flowing sleeves should not be worn near equipment with moving parts.
 Be careful when wiping down or cleaning near running equipment.

 Users should be aware of the location of the first aid kit, fire extinguisher and other safety equipment

-Users are responsible for reviewing proper use instructions, and safety information, for each piece of equipment prior to beginning their projects.
+Users are responsible for reviewing instructions and safety information for each piece of equipment prior to beginning their projects.